top of page

 Turkish Reduplications, Recursive Enumerations, Excessive Circumstantial Detailing and Modifying

 As a verb-final language, Turkish penalizes any sentence elements that are placed after the verb by diminishing their prominence.
 Deemphasized, the post-verb elements can only be presupposed (i.e., can be inferred from previous sentences).
-With the verb exhibiting such a gravitational and finalizing force, Turkish writers, wishing to add some extra details or expand the sentence in any other way, may be motivated to prolong getting to the verb (the end of the sentence) for as long as possible.
+With the verb exhibiting such a gravitational and finalizing force, Turkish writers, wishing to add some extra details or expand the sentence in any other way, may be motivated to prolong getting to the final verb for as long as possible.
 When writing in Turkish, one may feel compelled to further expand the existing phrases with added synonyms or duplicates.

-In fact, in addition to copious idiomatic reduplications, Turkish writing abounds with enumerations, recursive enumerations-within-enumerations constructions, extraneous circumstantial details, excessive ornamentation, and repetitive modifying of all kinds.
-In fact, among the biggest usage issues in literary Turkish are persistent redundancy of expression (i.e., the use of more words in a sentence than are necessary to express the meaning, also called pleonastic constructs), and tautology, i.e., the inelegant repetition of the same thing in different ways.
+In fact, in addition to copious idiomatic reduplications, Turkish writing abounds with enumerations, recursive enumerations-within-enumerations constructions, extraneous circumstantial details, excessive ornamentation, and repetitive modifications of all kinds.
+Among the biggest usage issues in literary Turkish are persistent redundancy of expression (i.e., the use of more words in a sentence than necessary to express the meaning, also called pleonastic constructs), and tautology, or the inelegant repetition of the same thing.

 Acceptable Tautology